googleapis/google-cloud-java/gcloud-java-storage/README.md

 Example Application
 -------------------

 [`StorageExample`](../gcloud-java-examples/src/main/java/com/google/gcloud/examples/storage/StorageExample.java) is a simple command line interface that provides some of Cloud Storage's functionality.
-Read more about using the application on the [`gcloud-java-examples` docs page](http://googlecloudplatform.github.io/gcloud-java/apidocs/?com/google/gcloud/examples/storage/StorageExample.html).
+Read more about using the application on the [`StorageExample` docs page](http://googlecloudplatform.github.io/gcloud-java/apidocs/?com/google/gcloud/examples/storage/StorageExample.html).

 Authentication
 --------------